Core Faculty

 Outside of work, Dr. Paulus takes advantage of all the outdoor offerings North Carolina provides.
 He particularly enjoys heading to the mountains for hiking, camping, fly fishing, and biking or exploring new areas of North Carolina with his wife.

-Juana Nicoll Capizzano, MD
+Juana Nicoll Capizzano, MD, FAAFP

-Dr. Juana Nicoll Capizzano is an Assistant Professor at Michigan Medicine, Family Medicine Department.
+Dr. Juana Nicoll Capizzano is an Associate Professor at Michigan Medicine, Family Medicine Department.
 She grew up in Lima - Peru and graduated from medical school at Ricardo Palma University in Lima - Peru.
 She subsequently completed her residency in Family Medicine at the University of Iowa, she also completed a Fellowship in Geriatric Medicine.
 She practiced at the University of Iowa before moving to Ann Arbor with her family in 2018.
 She is Board certified in Family Medicine and Geriatric Medicine.

 Dr. Capizzano completed an advanced Emergency Medicine Ultrasonography Fellowship program at Michigan Medicine in June 2021 and developed the Point of Care Ultrasound (POCUS) curriculum for family medicine residents, and Faculty/ Dr. Capizzano currently serves as the Director of Family Medicine’s Clinical Ultrasound program, as well as the Program Director of the Advanced Primary Care Ultrasound Fellowship.